dragonfly-science/dragonfly-website/content/people/neubauer-philipp.md

 Globally, the two most comprehensive threats to marine life are overfishing and climate change.
 Funded by a 2014 Royal Society of New Zealand Marsden Fast-Start grant, Philipp is using size-based models to research the combined effects of these threats on fished ecosystems around the world.
-Dealing appropriately
-with the uncertainties inherent in such complex systems is an important focus, and Philipp is a specialist at Bayesian statistical modelling.
+He is using Bayesian statistical modelling to manage the uncertainties inherent in such complex systems and is passionate about making these powerful research tools readily available to the research community.

 Philipp’s previous work, published in [Science](http://www.sciencemag.org/content/340/6130/347.abstract), showed that most fisheries bounce back when fishing is reduced to sustainable levels.
-With appropriate management, fisheries can be resilient and sustainable.
+With appropriate management, fisheries worldwide can be resilient and sustainable.

 After growing up in central Germany, Philipp moved to seaside Marseille to study for a Masters in ecological modeling at the [Université de la Méditerranée](http://www.imbe.fr/?lang=fr).
 He completed a PhD in quantitative ecology at [Victoria University](http://www.victoria.ac.nz/sbs/research-centres-institutes/vucel), followed by a post-doc at [Rutgers University](http://marine.rutgers.edu/~ojensen/), studying the patterns and drivers of decline and recovery in fish stocks.
 He joined Dragonfly in 2013.
-Philipp is passionate about making research tools and results more broadly available.

 > The impact of fishing on our marine environment is massive – from gathering shellfish at the beach to trawling the ocean depths – you cannot escape it.
 Robust information from fisheries science offers a way to balance conservation issues with the need to feed the world’s population.

-### Technical skills
-Bayesian analysis; JAGS; R

-### Publications
+### Selected publications